AlibabaCloudDocs/cdn/intl.en-US/Pricing/Billing method/Billing of basic services.md

 # Billing of basic services

-This topic describes the metering methods of and considerations for basic services of Alibaba Cloud Content Delivery Network \(CDN\).
+This topic describes the metering methods and considerations for basic services of Alibaba Cloud Content Delivery Network \(CDN\).

-## Purchase basic services of Alibaba Cloud CDN
+## Purchase guide

-Beginning January 8, 2021, Alibaba Cloud Content Delivery Network \(CDN\) uses the pay-by-data-transfer metering method by default.
-After Alibaba Cloud CDN is activated, the metering method cannot be changed in the [Alibaba Cloud CDN console](https://cdn.console.aliyun.com).
+Beginning January 8, 2021, Alibaba Cloud CDN uses the pay-by-data-transfer metering method by default.
+After Alibaba Cloud CDN is activated, you cannot manually change the metering method in the [Alibaba Cloud CDN console](https://cdn.console.aliyun.com).
 To change to the pay-by-bandwidth metering method, [submit a ticket](https://workorder-intl.console.aliyun.com/?spm=5176.2020520001.aliyun_topbar.18.dbd44bd3e4f845#/ticket/createIndex) or contact your sales manager.
-For more information, see [CDN Pricing](https://www.alibabacloud.com/product/cdn/pricing).
+For more information, see [CDN Pricing](https://www.alibabacloud.com/zh/product/cdn/pricing?spm=a2796.7980202.1167822.1.16755f45tSDVja).

 ## Purchase data transfer plans